mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How do you increase rise time on I2C?
 - Why would rise time be too slow on I2C?
 - If the logic low state of signal doesn't reach logic-low threshold of device, what could be happening?
+- How many pins are needed?
+What if I have more slaves?
+- How interface with slaves?
+- How many slaves can there be?
+- Explain address/data frames.
+- Explain NACK/ACK.
+- Explain clock stretching.

+### SPI
+- How many slaves can there be?
+- How to interface with slaves?
+- How does daisy-chaining work?

 # Digital Electronics